-We may use a nearby historic house as our field lab and will have videos and other public presentations in the evenings at the Visitor's Center.
-There we will have formal bathrooms with hot and cold running water.
-There will be two hot showers which will be set up behind the rest rooms at the Visitor's Center.
+We will use the Visitor's Center as our field lab and will have videos and other public presentations in the evenings there one or two night a week.
+There will be formal bathrooms with hot and cold running water.
+Hot showers which will be set up behind the rest rooms at the Visitor's Center.
+Organic (i.e., biodegradable) soap and shampoos must be used in these showers.
 Team members using these showers are expected to stagger their bathing to allow everyone access and warm water, and most importantly bathing must be done using environmentally friendly cleaning projects.
 The park is a wildlife habitat, and every effort must be made to protect the environment.

 Figure 4.
-The barn near the campground, which is where we will store heavy equipment, and that can serve as a first line of retreat in the event of bad weather.
-The Bells Bend Outdoor Center Visitor's Center is in the distance.
+The barn near the campground, which is where we will store heavy equipment.
+The Bells Bend Outdoor Center Visitor's Center is in the distance, and serves as the first line of retreat in the event of bad weather.

-Two refrigerators will be available for project personnel at the Visitor's Center as well as a microwave oven.
-No formal meals will be served, and people eating at the center are expected to keep the area clean.
-No alcohol is allowed in project refrigerators.
+No formal meals will be served, and people eating at the VC center are expected to keep the area clean.
+No alcohol is allowed in or near the VC

 Volunteers are welcome to assist, and visitors are welcome, but they will need to confirm the dates they will be present as far in advance as possible.
-The project will run from Wednesday July 7th through Tuesday, August 10th.
+The project will run from Thursday July 5th through Tuesday, August 7th.
 The last week will be directed to final fieldwork at key project sites, and to clean up and shut down.
-The project work week will be from 7:00 am Monday morning until 3:00 pm Friday afternoon, unless notified otherwise by the project directors.
-After fieldwork ends at 1:00pm on Fridays, two additional hours will be devoted to cleaning up and maintaining project facilities.
+The project work week will be from 6:00 am Monday morning until 5:00 pm Friday afternoon, unless notified otherwise by the project directors.
 Students have the weekends off, and may wish to remain at the park, or travel as necessary.
 As conditions merit, there may be opportunities for work on weekends on a voluntary basis.